Labelling 3D prints

 Braille labels

 Braille labels provide an immediate way to recognise the title or parts of a 3D print by touch.
 They must be placed on a smooth surface and the user must be able to read braille.
 As braille requires a lot of space, only short braille labels can fit onto 3D models.
+If the orientation of the braille is not clearly evident, add a tactual indicator such as cutting off the top right corner of the label.

 If possible, place braille labels at the front of a model as a tactile indication of which way it should face.